QinyueZheng/linguistic_datastory/index.md

 To sum up, **sentiment**, **politeness** and **talktiveness** features all capture a consistent signal that characterizes people's language when the conversations are about to go awry.

 ## Ha!
 I Knew It!
 So far so good.
 In this datastory, we study how the subtle linguistic imbalance signals relate to future conversational failure.
-We focus on the particularly perplexing scenario, in which one participant of a civil conversation later attack other people in verbal, and finally leading this conversation go awry.
-To this end, we extend the proposed computational framework in (<span style="color:blue">Niculae et al., 2015</span>) for analyzing how linguistic cues, like sentiment, politeness, and talktiveness in a conversation are tied to its future trajectory.
+We focus on the particularly perplexing scenario, in which one participant of a civil conversation later attack other people in verbal, and finally leading this conversation into the awry way.
+To this end, by delve into a new juicy real-world dataset, we extend the proposed computational framework in (<span style="color:blue">Niculae et al., 2015</span>) for analyzing how linguistic cues, like sentiment, politeness, and talktiveness in a conversation are tied to its future trajectory.

 Extensive analysis of the linguistic cues show that the subtle imbalance signals of these cues have the predictive power to predict the fate of an initial civil conversation.
 While the effects we find are subtle, they verify that it is possible to achieve such an objective via linguistic cues.
 There are also some limitations in our analysis.
 We only explore sentiment, politeness and talktiveness, which show only subtle predictive powers.
 It might be possible to utilize some other linguistic cues to achieve better prediction.
+Besides, the single concept “Politeness” actually consists of multiple politeness strategies.
+For example, asking direct questions, using 2<sup>nd</sup> person starts, initiate the dialogues with please etc. In our work, we only take the average score calculated under the Stanford paradigm as input for prediction.
+More specific politeness strategies can be adapted for further study.

 <br>
 <center>